AudioQuest - Evergreen

 SOLID LONG-GRAIN COPPER (LGC) CONDUCTORS

 Solid Long-Grain Copper (LGC) allows a smoother and clearer sound than cables using regular OFHC (Oxygen-Free High-Conductivity) copper.
 Solid conductors prevent strand interaction, a major source of distortion.
-The surface quality is critical because a conductor can be considered as a rail-guide for both the electric fields within a conductor and for the magnetic fields outside the conductor.
-LGC has fewer oxides within the conducting material, fewer impurities, fewer grain boundaries, and definitively better performance.
+The surface quality is critical because a conductor can be considered as a rail-guide for both the electric fields within a conductor, and for the magnetic fields outside the conductor.
+LGC has fewer oxides within the conducting material, less impurities, less grain boundaries, and definitively better performance.

 Any solid material adjacent to a conductor is actually part of an imperfect circuit.
 Wire insulation and circuit board materials all absorb energy.
 Some of this energy is stored and then released as distortion.
 Because air absorbs next to no energy and Polyethylene is low-loss and has a benign distortion profile, Foamed-PE, with its high air content, causes much less of the out-of-focus effect common to other materials.